The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Immersive Robotic Telepresence

 The interaction with social robots allows for cognitive outcomes similar to human involvement.
-While many research efforts concentrate on aspects related to autonomous and cognitive robotics, enabling operators to directly control a social robot and immersively interact with users and bystanders opens up further possibilities, for instance, in therapeutic or educational contexts.
-The telepresence framework developed in this project focuses on the direct and immersive control via different interaction modes including motion, emotion and voice output.
+While many research efforts concentrate on aspects related to autonomous and cognitive robotics, enabling operators to control a social robot directly and immersively interact with users and bystanders opens up further possibilities, for instance, in therapeutic or educational contexts.
+The telepresence framework developed in this project focuses on direct and immersive control via different interaction modes, including motion, emotion, and voice output.

 x